 Rounding up and uncontrolled risk: Forex retail traders who start with small trading accounts on brokers that have 0.01 standard lot minimal lot sizes (1000 USD) often have the problem of needing to trade lot sizes that are below their brokers minimum lot size for a desired risk level.
 The solution that most developers implement is simply to round up the lot size whenever it falls below the minimum allowed by the broker but this creates a huge problem with risk control.
 Imagine you’re trading a 1000 USD account and your calculated lot size for a trade should be 0.003 but your broker only allows you to trade to 0.01 so you increase your lot size to 0.01, this means that you’re more than tripling your intended risk on a trade, which indeed triples your expected profit and drawdown targets.
 However since you’re unaware of the magnitude of this rounding you’re unaware of what to expect, this create a serious risk control problem.
 Never round up a lot size when it falls below the broker minimum lot size.

 The above summarize some of what I believe are the most important problems a developer faces when creating Forex trading strategies.
 Clearly the above only covers technical issues that are faced at the start of the development process and does not address problems related with statistical biases which are probably much more tricky to overcome in a reliable manner.
 On a future post we will also go through these issues and give some ideas about how they can also be overcome.

-If you would like to learn more about estimating risk and building systems that can fit a well defined linear growth model please consider joining Asirikuy.com, a website filled with educational videos, trading systems, development and a sound, honest and transparent approach towards automated trading in general .
+If you would like to learn more about system development and how you too can program your own trading strategies please consider joining Asirikuy.com, a website filled with educational videos, trading systems, development and a sound, honest and transparent approach towards automated trading in general .
 I hope you enjoyed this article ! :o)